 - The college may permit a drop without penalty after the drop date in the case of extreme extenuating circumstances.

 - All students who withdraw from the DVM program can be readmitted only by action of the college’s Scholastic Petitions Committee.

-- Students who withdraw from the college are responsible for returning any supplies, equipment, keys, etc. in their possession which belong to the college.
+- Students who withdraw from the college are responsible for returning any college supplies, equipment, and keys, in their possession.

 - The student should contact the Office of Academic and Student Affairs (2271G VMBSB) for guidelines for returning material which has been checked out to the student.